 ICOGS Application | ICOGS Application Checklist

-The other designations are the ICGC-I & ICGC-II.
+The other designations are ICGC-1 & ICGC-ii.
 These have further requirements and include an exam.
-For more information on these designations, please visit: www.ncpgambling.org
+For more information on these designations, please visit: www.igccb.org

 American Academy of Healthcare Providers in the Addictive Disorders Certification

 Duluth, MN 55802